yaozay/yaozay/README.md

 ### 🔭 I’m working on

 - **Healynx**: Building a health-focused startup to create impactful solutions. 🌐
-- Exploring AI and automation to drive innovation.

 ### 🌱 I’m learning